That-Cool-Coder/mesothelae/README.md

 This is for when something unexpected happened on the **server side**.
 For instance, the user that was just looked up doesn't exist, or the database can't be accessed, or some other major problem.
 When this occurs, the client side should show an intrusive pop up that states the `statusCode` (see below) so that it can be reported

 #### Status codes
 There are a bunch of status codes and you can find them in `api/status_code.py`.
 Statuse codes should be `WITH_CAPS_AND_UNDERSCORES`.
-Basically, they state some details about the status - eg `invalidPassword` or `userDatabaseCorrupted`.
-If the status is `ok`, then the status code is `ok`. if possible, don't write warning/error in the code, as it's probably redundant.
+Basically, they state some details about the status - eg `INVALID_PASSWORD` or `DATABASE_CORRUPTED`.
+If the status is `OK`, then the status code is `OK`. if possible, don't write warning/error in the code, as it's probably redundant.
 In some errors it's handy, however.
 Just make things readable.
+There's also a mirror in `commonScripts/StatusCode.js`.
+If the two disagree, update the JS to match the Python.